Thors’ NZ$15 magnetic charging cable can save your precious devices from a early grave.

 It’s no accident that phone makers hold launch events that look like fashion shows.
 They want to create the impression that you need this year’s design.
 You almost never do.

 Phone hardware can live for years

 Phones can take a beating.
 Owners handle them many times each day.
 They get dropped, knocked, scratched and soaked.

 Yet, there are few moving parts to seize up.
 (Avoid any phone that does include moving parts such as a pop-up camera.)

 If you look after your phone and it doesn’t pick up too much moisture, the battery is the first part to wear out.
 Constant use and charging cycles mean they degrade over time.
 After about three to four years use they hold as little as half the charge they managed when they were new.

-Although it may seem expensive to pay someone NZ$100 to replace a battery, it’s cheaper than buying a new phone.
+Although it may look expensive, paying someone NZ$100 to replace a battery is cheaper than a new phone.